Socialism: The Social Experiment

 Let’s talk about socialism.
 For this, allow me to use an analogy.
 You go to the city pound, where you see one dog after another in their tiny little cages.
 They appear sad, shaking, and perhaps even hungry.
 You do not really question the conditions of the pound; you merely want to rescue them all.
 After all, you love animals.

-You pick a dog out, and you open the gate, the dog rushes to your arms.
+You pick a dog out and open the gate; the dog rushes to your arms.
 You provide this dog with smiles and love; you take it home and feed it.
 This dog remains timid for the first couple of weeks until it becomes utterly loyal to you.

 What just happened?
 Well, the dog loves you because it thinks you were the one who freed him.
 Then you reward it for appreciative behavior with both love and food.
 Ultimately though, that dog is not free at all.
 The dog depends on you, but you have merely replaced a smaller, colder cage with a much nicer cage.

 The dog is essentially your slave.
 Sure, you may indeed take good care of it, and you may even love it.
 However, if the dog steps out of line, you will keep that dog submitted to your will.
 That dog depends on you for shelter, food, healthcare, direction, information, etc.

 Over time, the dog appreciates what you give it, but it also comes to expect it.
 Dependence and Classical Conditioning are the key components of this example here.
 The idea of Classical Conditioning is brought up to demonstrate that the dog’s false reality had become hardwired over time.

 During the 1890s Russian physiologist Ivan Pavlov was looking at salivation in dogs in response to being fed when he noticed that his dogs would begin to salivate whenever he entered the room, even when he was not bringing them food.
 Pavlov experimented with this idea and found that hardwired reactions can, in fact, be learned.